-Upon termination of employment, including termination due to death or disability, reaching the normal retirement age or upon satisfying the requirements for an inservice withdrawal, a participant may receive a lump sum amount equal to the value of the participant's vested interest in his or her account.
+Upon termination of employment, including termination due to death or disability, reaching the normal retirement age or upon satisfying the requirements for an inservice withdrawal, a participant may receive a lump sum amount equal to the value of the participant's vested interest in his or her account (as defined in the Plan).
 In addition, participants may elect to withdraw funds from their respective accounts in the event of hardship (as defined in the Plan).